Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 - PMem hardware is successfully deployed on each node in cluster.

 - SQL Data Source Cache uses Plasma as a node-level external cache service, the benefit of using external cache is data could be shared across process boundaries.
 [Plasma](http://arrow.apache.org/blog/2017/08/08/plasma-in-memory-object-store/) is a high-performance shared-memory object store, it's a component of [Apache Arrow](https://github.com/apache/arrow).
-We have modified Plasma to support PMem, and open source on [Intel-bigdata Arrow](https://github.com/Intel-bigdata/arrow/tree/branch-0.17.0-oap-0.9) repo.
-Build and install step can refer to [build and install plasma](./Developer-Guide.md#build-and-install-plasma).
+We have modified Plasma to support PMem, and open source on [Intel-bigdata Arrow](https://github.com/Intel-bigdata/arrow/tree/branch-0.17.0-oap-0.8) repo.
+Build and install step can refer to [Plasma installation](./Developer-Guide.md#Plasma-installation).
 If you have finished [OAP Installation Guide](../../../docs/OAP-Installation-Guide.md), Plasma will be automatically installed.

 - Besides, when enabling SQL Data Source Cache with external cache using Plasma, PMem could get noticeable performance gain with BIOS configuration settings below, especially on cross socket write path.